acozy03/RadmappingPlus/README.md

 * Supabase Auth controls user access
 * All writes are logged with user IDs via audit logging
-* Editable sections are role-locked in the frontend and backend
+* Editable sections are role-locked

 ### Roles